andradecmatheus-zz/andradecmatheus/README.md

 ## Hi there, I'm Matheus Andrade 👋

-A computer scientist who wants to start a career in Data Science, since I've been preparing for this for a while.
+A computer scientist who wants to start a career in Data Science, I've been preparing for this for a while.